Barbarian: Marxist use of term

 In her 1916 anti-war pamphlet The Crisis of German Social Democracy, the Marxist theorist Rosa Luxemburg writes:

 Bourgeois society stands at the crossroads, either transition to Socialism or regression into Barbarism.

 Luxemburg attributed her statement to Friedrich Engels, but as was shown by Michael Löwy, Engels had used not the term "Barbarism" but a less resounding formulation: "If the whole of modern society is not to perish, a revolution in the mode of production and distribution must take place."
 The case has been made that Luxemburg had remembered a passage from the "Erfurt Program", written in 1892 by Karl Kautsky, and mistakenly attributed it to Engels:As things stand today capitalist civilization cannot continue; we must either move forward into socialism or fall back into barbarism.

 Luxemburg went on to explain what she meant by "regression into Barbarism":

 A look around us at this moment [i.e., 1916 Europe] shows what the regression of bourgeois society into Barbarism means.
 This World War is a regression into Barbarism.
 The triumph of Imperialism leads to the annihilation of civilization.
 At first, this happens sporadically for the duration of a modern war, but then when the period of unlimited wars begins it progresses toward its inevitable consequences.
 Today, we face the choice exactly as Friedrich Engels foresaw it a generation ago: either the triumph of Imperialism and the collapse of all civilization as in ancient Rome, depopulation, desolation, degeneration – a great cemetery.
 Or the victory of Socialism, that means the conscious active struggle of the International Proletariat against Imperialism and its method of war.

 Luxemburg's quote inspired the naming of the French unorthodox Marxist group Socialisme ou Barbarie led by Cornelius Castoriadis formed in 1948, and the Marxist scholar István Mészáros in his 2001 book Socialism or Barbarism: From the "American Century" to the Crossroads.

+Amadeo Bordiga from the Italian communist left later in a 1951 commentary Onwards, Barbarians! criticized the socialist defence of the concept of civilization, instead praising the barbarians that overthrew Roman society while assimilating "all that was vital and alive in the classical tradition".
+He characterized the revolutionary movement of the working class as today's barbaric forces "which will not disdain the ripe fruit of modern industrial power, but will tear it from the jaws of the exploiters and shatter their teeth while they're at it."